dmbarbour/wikilon/docs/ABCRT.md

 * pending computations
 * sealed values
 * blocks, fixpoint blocks, compiled code
-* big integers
+* numbers other than small integers
-* forwarding objects for copy collection
 * external resources

 Most tagged objects will require two cells or more.
 But there are a few cases where we can squeeze down to just one cell: reference counting wrappers, and ad-hoc sum types.